(1) FINDINGS AND PURPOSE.—The Legislature finds and declares as follows:

 (b) The board shall adopt the reimbursement contract for a particular contract year by February 1 of the immediately preceding contract year.
-However, the reimbursement contract shall be adopted as soon as possible in advance of the 2010-2011 contract year.

 (c) Insurers writing covered policies shall execute the reimbursement contract by March 1 of the immediately preceding contract year, and the contract shall have an effective date as defined in paragraph (2)(o).

 (d) The board shall publish in the Florida Administrative Register the maximum statutory adjusted capacity for the mandatory coverage for a particular contract year, the maximum statutory coverage for any optional coverage for the particular contract year, and the aggregate fund retention used to calculate individual insurer’s retention multiples for the particular contract year no later than January 1 of the immediately preceding contract year.